 It implies an individual, pro-active approach taking into account the specific needs of a victim, and includes information on procedures, protection measures, legal advice, compensation, and victim support services.
-End FGM Members and other competent NGOs and CSOs must monitor the effective implementation of this provision and be ready to offer their expertise to EU Member States to ensure the development of relevant and effective information tools to be addressed to FGM survivors.

-18.IN CASE SHE DECIDES TO FILE A FORMAL COMPLAINT, SHOULD SHE EXPECT TO RECEIVE ANY KIND OF ACKNOWLEDGMENT THEREOF?
+18. IN CASE SHE DECIDES TO FILE A FORMAL COMPLAINT, SHOULD SHE EXPECT TO RECEIVE ANY KIND OF ACKNOWLEDGMENT THEREOF?